 From a Million Miles Away, NASA Camera Shows the Far Side of the Moon Crossing Face of Earth.
 The Deep Space Climate Observatory is parked in a "gravity pocket;" balanced neatly between the Sun and the Earth.

 NASA captures images of illuminated moon passing Earth

-This image shows the far side of the moon, illuminated by the sun, as it crosses between the DSCOVR spacecraft’s Earth Polychromatic Imaging Camera (EPIC) camera and telescope, and the Earth - one million miles away, in a NASA image taken on July
+The far side of the moon, illuminated by the sun as it crosses between the DSCOVR spacecraft’s Earth Polychromatic Imaging Camera (EPIC) camera and telescope, and the Earth, one million miles away, in a NASA image taken on July

 US Satellite Set for Launch to Monitor Space Weather; Maintenance is performed by workers on the Falcon 9 SpaceX rocket at launch complex 40 at the Cape Canaveral Air Force Station, Cape Canaveral, Florida, Feb.

 An EPIC New View of Earth-- After journey of about million kilometers million miles) to the Lagrange Point, the satellite DSCOVR and its Earth Polychromatic Imaging Camera (EPIC) has returned its first view of the entire sunlit side of Earth.

 Deep Space Climate Observatory - Wikipedia, the free encyclopedia